M36 tank destroyer: Indo-Pakistani Wars

 A Pakistani M36B2 at an operational base in the 1960s.

 Pakistan procured between 25 and 75 M36B2s in 1956, which were refurbished second-hand units from US stocks.
 Its 90 mm gun had better performance than the 76 mm M4A1E6 Shermans used by the Pakistani Armoured Corps.
-The M36s were called "Tank Busters" in the Pakistan Army, though due to constant mechanical failures probably because of inexperienced maintenance personnel and drivers, they were disliked by soldiers of the Pakistani Armoured Corps.
+The M36s were called "Tank Busters" in the Pakistan Army they were disliked by soldiers of the Pakistani Armoured Corps., primarily due to its complexity and unforgiving nature for new and inexperienced operators.

 Colonel M. Yahya Effendi who served with the 11th Cavalry in the 1965 war recollects that:

 It was an awkward fighting vehicle in every sense.
 The synchronization of the engines was a nuisance for the mechanics, and while driving, an inexperienced or flappy driver could smash the single plate clutch by sudden release, thus immobilizing the vehicle.

 Their first combat use by the Pakistan Army was in early September 1965 during Operation Grand Slam at Chumb when 11 M36B2s under the command of Major Mian Raza Shah of the 11th Cavalry fought against AMX-13s of the Indian 20 Lancers.
 Despite winning the battle, the M36s had performed poorly; only two M36s were in fighting condition after the confrontation; most had broken down in the early hours of the battle, with a few (including the CO's M36) being knocked out by Indian fire.

 The M36s saw more action on the Lahore Front.
 In the Battle of Phillora, the Pakistani 11th Cavalry, which had twelve M36B2s along with its main force of M48s, fought an intense five-day battle against Centurion MBTs of the Indian Poona Horse and Hodson's Horse.
 At one instance on 11 September, mechanic Daffadar Haq Nawaz took command of an M36B2 whose commander had been injured, and destroyed two Indian Centurions before his M36B2 was fatally hit.
 At the Chawinda, the Guides Cavalry was equipped with a squadron of M36B2s, deployed to guard the artillery units.

 The M36B2 was phased out of the Armoured Corps after the war.

 Indian soldiers stand beside a knocked out Pakistani M36B2.

 Despite being obsolete by the time of the 1971 War, some independent squadrons of the Pakistani Armored Corps received a number of M36B2s.
 A depleted squadron of M36B2s of "Manto Force" saw action during the Battle of Chumb while 14th Independent Armored Squadron took part in the Battle of Barapind.